 Black walnut hull is one of the best known natural treatments for worms and other parasites living within the human digestive system.

 Potent compounds in green black walnut hulls make them an effective anti-parasitic, anti-bacterial and anti-fungal intestinal cleanser.

-This page though will focus on using black walnuts, and two other special herbs, to get rid of intestinal worms and other parasites in your body.
+This page has detailed instructions for using this high potency fresh green hull tincture, along with wormwood and cloves, to get rid of intestinal worms and other parasites living within your body.

 The Parasite Problem